Campus as a Living Lab

 Universities are unique hubs of learning both in the classroom and in the community.
 We have a wealth of academic expertise, access to innovative interdisciplinary collaborations, and a broad range of campus operations and landscapes.
 This special set of characteristics provides exceptional opportunities to research, test and implement innovations and initiatives that provide learning opportunities for students and contribute to sustainability goals.
 Living Lab projects create cohesion between academic and operational aspects of a university, leading to a more integrated campus environment.

-Western's Campus as a Living Lab (CLL) program brings together collaborations of faculty, staff, students and community partners across a range of scales.
+Western's Campus as a Living Lab (CLL) program brings together collaborations of faculty, staff, students, community, and industry partners across a range of scales.
 CLL supports biodiversity conservation, visual arts, land restoration and improved energy systems, among other research and project areas.

 Our campus is situated within the Carolinian Life Zone, and ecological region extending from Windsor to Toronto which has the greatest biodiversity in all of Canada.
 The Deshkan Ziibi (Thames River) flows through our grounds and is home to numerous species, including species at risk like the spiny softshell turtle.
 In addition, Western borders the Medway Valley Heritage Forest environmentally significant area (ESA).
 We have many environmentally significant features at Western to learn from in conjunction with classroom learning.